stephenberry/glaze/README.md

 ### MSVC Compiler Flags

 Glaze requires a C++ standard conformant pre-processor, which requires the `/Zc:preprocessor` flag when building with MSVC.

+### SIMD CMake Options

+The CMake has the option `glaze_ENABLE_AVX2`.
+This will attempt to use `AVX2` SIMD instructions in some cases to improve performance, as long as the system you are configuring on supports it.
+Set this option to `OFF` to disable the AVX2 instruction set, such as if you are cross-compiling for Arm.
+If you aren't using CMake the macro `GLZ_USE_AVX2` enables the feature if defined.

 ## How To Use Glaze